 Bus services provide the most effective and efficient form of motorised road transport and are essential in providing socially necessary transport for people without access to a car.
 A key strand of the Regional Transport Strategy is to improve bus services throughout the north east, to encourage modal shift and thereby reduce carbon emissions and other pollutants, improve accessibility and utilise road space more effectively.

-Nestrans is a member of the North East Quality Partnership for Public Transport along with Aberdeenshire and Aberdeen City Councils, First Aberdeen and Stagecoach Bluebird.
-The partners signed up to a Quality Partnership Agreement in 2010 which sets a range of standards and targets to improve bus provision.
+Nestrans is a member of the North East Bus Alliance for Public Transport along with Aberdeenshire and Aberdeen City Councils, First Aberdeen, Stagecoach North Scotland, Bains Coaches and a passenger representative.
+The partners signed up to a new Quality Partnership Agreement in 2018, which sets a range of standards and targets to improve bus provision.

-To take forward the proposals for bus improvements in the coming years, Nestrans has produced a Bus Action Plan, in partnership with the local authorities and operators.
-Actions within the plan are being progressed through the Local Authority Bus Operators Forum and minutes from the Steering Group Meetings are reported to the Nestrans Board.
+To take forward the proposals for bus improvements in the coming years, Nestrans are in the process of developing an updated Bus Action Plan, in partnership with the local authorities and operators.
+Actions within the plan will be progressed through the Bus Alliance Executive.
+Minutes from the Bus Alliance Board meetings are reported to the Nestrans Board.

 The www.realtimebus.com website was launched in September 2010 as a joint initiative between First in Aberdeen and Nestrans.
 It has since been extended and provides real time information for all bus services across Aberdeen City and Aberdeenshire.